They were the only Western broadcasters to report from the country since it conducted a ballistic missile test on February 12, the first one of 2017.

 North Korea is one of the poorest countries on Earth.
 But for many in the capital, Pyongyang, life can be colorful.

-We'll keep updating this story to bring you our team's latest dispatches from Pyongyang as they document their trip on television and on Instagram.
+Here are the team's dispatches from Pyongyang as they documented their trip on television and on Instagram.

 Welcome to the world's most reclusive country.

 The team's last day in Pyongyang took them to a newly completed eye hospital, which they were told was built in six months despite strict international sanctions.

 They met patients who had only recently undertaken eye surgery inside the center, including a number of children.

 Back at the hotel, it was time to begin preparing to leave North Korea, but not before one more sunset over Pyongyang's Taedong River, as seen from the hotel.